About the Gurr Lab

 Each study positions mariculture enhancement at the forefront.
 The questions we ask and discoveries we make are routed in theorical and applied concepts.
 Current directions span early life programming, multi –omics, and bioenergetics, and phenomics.

-Cand industry patterns collaborate?
+Can industry partners collaborate?

 Absolutely!
 Our ultimate goal is to scale tools for real-world applications.
 It is essential that the lab partners with hatcheries, farms, and agencies.